GriffinPlus/docker-zimbra/README.md

 ## Maintenance

 The container installs a complete Ubuntu 16.04 LTS installation plus Zimbra onto the attached volume, if the volume is empty.
 This also means that running an updated docker image does not automatically update the installation on the volume.
-This must be done manually.
+Nevertheless the installation is kept up-to-date as Ubuntu's *unattended upgrades* care for official updates.
+If you do not want the installation to be updated automatically, you can simply disable unattended upgrades after the installation and install updates manually.
 You can get a shell in the container using the following command:

 ```
 docker exec -it zimbra /bin/bash